Possible and impossible conditionals for team logics: Weak Conditionals

-Another approach yet is to consider conditionals that satisfy both Modus Ponens and Deduction Theorem partially.
+Another approach yet is to consider conditionals that satisfy both Modus Ponens and the Deduction Theorem partially.
 We propose two such conditionals here, both originated from an epistemic interpretation of teams (as descriptions of uncertainty among various possibilities): \begin{itemize} \item $T \models \varphi \ecf \psi$ ~~iff~~ whenever $S\subseteq T$ and $U\models\varphi$ for all $U\subseteq S$, we have $S\models \psi$. \item $T\models \varphi \bcond \psi$ ~~iff~~ whenever $S\models \varphi$ for all $S\subseteq T$, we have $S\models \psi$ for all $S\subseteq T$. \end{itemize} The former, which we shall call \emph{epistemic counterfactual}, expresses the fact that ``If we \emph{knew} that $\varphi$, then we \emph{would know} $\psi$'', while the latter, called the \emph{epistemic conditional} expresses ``If we \emph{know} that $\varphi$, then we \emph{know} that $\psi$''.
 Both conditionals satisfy Modus Ponens \emph{for downward closed antecedents}, and the Deduction Theorem \emph{for downward closed contexts}.
 As for preservation properties, $\bcond$ preserves union and upward closure.
-The conditional $\ecf$ preserves union, upward, and intersection closure, and convexity.
+The conditional $\ecf$ preserves union, upward, and intersection closure, and convexity, and thus it testifies that the requirement of Feeble Modus Ponus plus the Feeble Deduction Theorem does not lead to an impossibility in the case of \corrf{(union closed, intersection closed or) convex} languages.
 Interestingly, both $\ecf$ and the relevant conditional $\rcond$ coincide with the intuitionistic implication $\to$ over downward closed languages.

 Tables 1 and 2 in Section \ref{app-weak-cond} of the Appendix list some other typical desirable properties of conditionals that the above-mentioned ones satisfy or lack, such as (strong) transitivity, antecedent strengthening, importation, and exportation.